 A little way inland on West Hill lies the St Clements Caves, home to the Smuggler’s Cave Adventure tourist attraction, where costumed guides recreate the area’s smuggling heritage.

 Hastings is ideal day trips from London by train.
-For a longer day out, combine it with a trip inland to Battle, scene of the Battle of Hastings.
+For a more extended day out, combine it with a trip inland to Battle, scene of the Battle of Hastings.

 Direct trains from London Charing Cross and London Victoria go to Hastings station.
 The fastest route from Charing Cross takes around 1 hour 35 minutes.
 Hastings Beach is 500 metres from the station.